 Receive the latest articles for free.
 Click here to get the Luxury Daily newsletters.

-Mobile’s threat to traditional retailBy a MCD columnist
+Mobile’s threat to traditional retailBy

 Last holiday season on Dec.
 10, 2011, Amazon offered consumers an additional 5 percent off in exchange for scanning items in-store, and comparing the price on Amazon.